Quick Start

 Check Status

-Run contextkit status to see detected AI tools.
+Run contextkit status to see installed integrations.

 What Gets Created?